PeterCamilleri/DPCUC/PI_Talk/README.md

 ### Maker Level Suppliers

-These links are to some suppliers for us Canadians!
-Eh!
+These links are to some suppliers PI and related stuff!

 [AdaFruit](https://www.adafruit.com/)